mikebranstein/global-azure-bootcamp-2018-instructions/src/chapters/chapter9.md

 <img src="images/chapter9/send.gif" class="img-override" />

 The HTTP response will be displayed in the *Body* area below.
-My response in included below.
+My response is included below.
 I'll let you examine the HTTP response from LUIS on your own.

 ```json
 {